Ottoman architecture: Before 1453

 The most unusual mosque of this period is the multi-domed congregational mosque known as the Grand Mosque of Bursa or Ulu Cami.
 The mosque was commissioned by Bayezid I after the Battle of Nicopolis in 1396 and finished in 1399–1400.
 It consists of a large hypostyle hall divided into twenty equal bays in a rectangular four-by-five grid, each covered by a dome supported by stone piers.
 After Bayezid I was defeated at the Battle of Ankara in 1402, the Ottoman capital was moved to Edirne in Thrace.
 The last major multi-dome mosque built by the Ottomans (with some exceptions), is the Old Mosque (Eski Cami) in Edirne, built between 1403 and 1414.
 In later periods, the multi-dome building type was adapted for use in non-religious buildings instead, such as bedestens (market halls).

 The Üç Şerefeli Mosque in Edirne (1437–1447) represented a significant evolution in Ottoman mosque design, with a courtyard leading to a prayer hall centered around a large dome.

 The reign of Murad II marked an important architectural development in the form of the Üç Şerefeli Mosque, built in Edirne from 1437 to 1447.
 It has a very different design from earlier mosques, with a nearly square floor plan divided between a rectangular courtyard and a rectangular prayer hall.
 The open-air courtyard has a central fountain and is surrounded by a portico of arches and domes, with a decorated central portal leading into the courtyard from the outside and another one leading from the courtyard into the prayer hall.
 The prayer hall is centered around a huge dome which covers most of the middle part of the hall, while the sides of the hall are covered by pairs of smaller domes.
 The central dome is larger than any other Ottoman dome built before this.
-(Note: The dome is around 24 meters in diameter according to Godfrey Goodwin and some other sources, while Doğan Kuban writes that it is 27 meters.)
+(Note: The dome is around 24 m in diameter according to Godfrey Goodwin and some other sources, while Doğan Kuban writes that it is 27 m.)
 The mosque has a total of four minarets, arranged around the four corners of the courtyard.
 Its southwestern minaret was the tallest Ottoman minaret built up to that time and features three balconies (from which the mosque's name derives).
 This new design was a culmination of previous architectural experimentation and foreshadowed the features of later Ottoman mosque architecture.